marcoantoniocorallo/Fhree/README.md

 - strings

 - function closures

-* tuples of values
+- tuples of values

-* list of values
+- list of values

 #### Control Flow Analysis

 In addition to the *type analysis*, Fhree does a step of *control-flow-analysis*, using a *fix-point* algorithm.
 The result of the analysis of a file *f* is writed into a file *f*.cfa.

-The CFA can be skipped passing the option `--no-cfa`, as you can read in the usage message.
+The CFA is skipped by default (option `--no-cfa`), as you can read in the usage message.

 There is also an option to do **only** the CFA, using Fhree as an analyzer.